 Back in the UK, teeth whitening is tightly regulated.
 Only a dentist can use bleaching gels with between 0.1 per cent and 6 per cent hydrogen peroxide.
 These laws are in place due to fears that potent gels can lead to tooth sensitivity and even burn the gums.
 Anything stronger is illegal and under-18s should not be treated at all.
 Over in America, the rules are very different.

-Whitening kits, strips, lights and gels are viewed simply as a cosmetic product rather than a drug, so they do not need to be approved or tested by the Food and Drug Administration (FDA) before going on sale.
+Whitening kits, lights, gels and dental strips for a brilliant white smile are viewed simply as a cosmetic product rather than a drug, so they do not need to be approved or tested by the Food and Drug Administration (FDA) before going on sale.

-At the dentist, hydrogen peroxide in concentrations ranging from 20 to 40 per cent can be used on teeth for those patients wanting to flash the very brightest smiles.
+At the dentist, hydrogen peroxide in concentrations ranging from 20 to 40 per cent can be used on teeth for those patients wanting to flash the very brightest of super white smiles.

 Kits that allow teeth whitening to be done at home are also popular and can be bought either from the dentist or the pharmacy.